-- Combine the water, pumpkin and yogurt in a microwave safe bowl.
-Warm in the microwave for 30 second increments until the mixture is about 110°-120°F, or slightly warmer than body temperature.
-Transfer the mixture to a bowl and add the yeast, honey, egg and salt.
+- Combine 2 oz warm water, 6 oz canned pumpkin puree and 6 oz Greek yogurt in a microwave safe bowl.
+Warm in the microwave for 30 second increments until the mixture is about 100°F, or slightly warmer than body temperature.
+Transfer the mixture to a bowl and add 2 ¼ teaspoons dry yeast, 1 ½ oz honey, 1 large egg and 1 teaspoon salt.
 Mix on low speed to combine.

-- Add 1 cup of flour and mix to form a thick batter.
-Add the remaining flour, 1/2 cup at a time.
-Knead on medium-low speed until the dough is elastic, but still soft, about 10 minutes.
+- With the mixer running, add 17 ½ oz all purpose flour, 1/2 cup at a time.
+Knead on medium-low speed until the dough is elastic, but still soft, about 5 minutes.
 The dough will cling to the hook and clear the sides of the bowl.